Take A Transformational Anchored Adventure

 If you think that you can’t sing, get singing lessons.
 It’s not the mountain you conquer when you take action.
 It is your past beliefs and limitations that are being conquered.
 It is you refusing to buy into “I can’t do that”.

 Taking on challenges you’ll see that you are capable of doing more than you thought.
 You see that it wasn’t as hard as you thought.
-It will strengthen your mind, gaining self confidence.
+It will strengthen your mind, gaining self-confidence.
 How you handle what happens to you, determines how far you go.
-Challenges can take you apart, refine you, and change you are.
+Challenges can take you apart, refine you, and change who you thought you were.

 Create Your Growth Anchors